Karenponomarev42450/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 As a programmer, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs, harder debugging, and difficulty in understanding by others.
 Remember that you write code not only for computers but also for humans to read and comprehend.
 Keep refactoring and aim to reduce redundancy.
 A well-structured program with straightforward logic can be more powerful and enduring than a cluttered solution built on intricate algorithms."

 "In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on writing correct code first, then optimize when necessary, based on performance metrics.
 Not everything needs to be optimized from the start; clarity and functionality should come before premature optimizations."

+# 2024-02-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, create a plan with deadlines and milestones for each task.
+By staying organized, you can avoid last-minute panic and stress.

+Use version control systems like Git to keep track of your code and collaborate with others.
+Git helps you keep your files organized and makes it easy to merge changes and fix conflicts.
+It also allows you and your team to work on the same codebase simultaneously, which can save time and reduce the risk of losing work in case of a crash or system failure.